Alzubair98/brainTumor/README.md

 # brainTumor
-i will add it later
+The Cdoe, and the DataSet are presented in this repo